 What do you do with medication you no longer need or want?
-To start, never ever flush unwanted medication down the toilet or dump them down the drain.
-That can cause major harm to the environment.
-There are proper ways to dispose of them so that no one is harmed.
+To start, never ever flush unwanted medication down the toilet or dump them down the drain where they can cause major harm to the environment.
 Unwanted medication can be disposed of at several sites across Clark County throughout the year.
-Controlled substances, such as pain killers and tranquilizers, can be taken to participating law enforcement agencies.
+Controlled substances, such as pain killers, can be taken to participating law enforcement agencies.
 Non-controlled substances, such as over-the-counter medications, can be taken to participating pharmacies.
 Visit www.RXReturnClarkCounty.org for more details on the safe disposal of unwanted medications.

 Empower Up provides convenient block foam recycling collections, along with electronics recycling, at 3206 NE 52nd Street.
 Empower Up is a reuse and recycling center that accepts donated computers and electronics, working or not.
 Reused electronics are sold to the public at discount prices in their Reuse store.
 Empower Up works with local nonprofits as well, to distribute reused electronics to those in need in Clark County.
 Empower Up also accepts number 6 clean white block foam.